Cancun with Kids: Sun, Sand and Snorkeling for the Whole Family

 Playa Delfines

-Isla Mujeres -- Playa Norte
+Isla Mujeres - Playa Norte

 A short ferry ride from Cancun, Playa Norte on Isla Mujeres is consistently rated one of the best beaches in the entire Caribbean.
-The water is shallow enough that a three-year-old can stand comfortably, the sand is powdery soft, and the vibe is relaxed.
+The water is shallow enough that a 3-year-old can stand comfortably, the sand is powdery soft, the vibe is relaxed.
 Pack a beach shade tent and reef-safe sunscreen and plan to spend the whole day.
-There are beachfront restaurants where you can order fresh ceviche and cold drinks without ever leaving the sand.
+There are beachfront restaurants where you can order fresh ceviche and cold drinks without leaving the sand.

 Top Family Activities in Cancun